Code of Student Conduct

 - Use Firefox or Google Chrome for best results.

 As the current process, violations of the Student Code of Conduct may be reported through Maxient, including Academic Dishonesty Issues and General Behavioral Issues.

 No, you are not required to confer with your department chair, however, you are strongly encouraged to do so.
-If a report is being filed, you should inform the student of the referral.

 Family Educational Rights and Privacy Act (FERPA)